BmoreCodeCoffee/speaking/.github/ISSUE_TEMPLATE/lightning_talk.md

 ---
 name: Lightning Talk
 about: Submit a talk idea to participating meetups.
-title: 'TITLE OF YOUR TALK HERE'
+title: ':zap: TITLE OF YOUR TALK HERE'
 labels: talk
 assignees: ''